ReMinoer/SubSolution/Plugins/SubSolution.VisualStudio17/overview.md

-# SubSolution extension

-- Create/open the .subsln file associated to the current solution from the Solution Explorer context menu.
-- When saving .subsln files, a preview of the resulting solution is shown so you can decide if you want to applied it or not.
-- Visual Studio automatically check if the solution is up-to-date at solution opening.

-# SubSolution configuration files
+# SubSolution

-SubSolution use a XML file format with extension `.subsln` to describe the content of Visual Studio solutions in a more user-friendly syntax than .sln format.
+SubSolution use XML files with the extension `.subsln` to describe the content of Visual Studio solutions in a user-friendly syntax.

 ```xml
 <Subsln xmlns="http://subsln.github.io">